SykoLover

 From AA's Big Book, chapter 6

 Lou Gehrig gave a speech in which he called himself the "Luckiest man alive", talking about how grateful he was for his family and to play baseball for a living and rub shoulders with some of the greats.
 I think back to how evil I was, living life completely backwards.
 If it had ended when it could have, that day on the highway especially, I don't think my judgment would have gone well.
-Through God's grace, my metamorphosis, learning gratitude and coming to realize that life is not something we are entitled to, but a gift, there's no luck about it.
+It is through God's grace, my metamorphosis, learning gratitude and coming to realize that life is not something we are entitled to.
+We are not guaranteed our next breath.
+Life is a gift.
+Tthere's no luck about it.
 I consider myself the most blessed man alive today.
 Hopefully I can pay it forward with the things I've learned.
 I hope you found something here that helps.

 People don't break your heart.
 Sin does.
 The pain is just the mirror, the teacher, the lesson that led you to your new life.
 When I gave my heart to Jesus, I stopped needing validation from people and my past was forgiven.
 Those were the sources of my depression.
 When that was lifted off me, so was the need for substances.
-He healed my addictions.
-He healed my fears.
-He healed the worst of my character flaws.
-He healed my anxious attachment.
-There is nothing an avoidant or anyone else can do to hurt me.
-No human completes me.
-God does.
-My Syko conscience has been purified and the pain that was hatred in my heart has been transformed into Love through the redemption of Jesus.
+He is the healer of addictions, fears, character flaws and anxious/ avoidant attachment.
+My conscience has been purified and the pain that was hatred in my heart has been transformed into Love through the redemption of Jesus.

 1 Corinthians 13

 If I speak in the tongues of men, but have not love, I am a clanging cymbal.
-If I have prophetic powers, all knowledge, faith to remove mountains, but have not love, I am nothing.
+If I have prophetic powers, all knowledge, faith to remove mountains, but have not love, I am nothing (exactly what I was before I prayed).
 Love is patient and kind: it is not jealous or boastful; it is not arrogant or rude.
 It is not irritable or resentful; it does not rejoice at wrong, but rejoices in the right.
 Love bears all things, believes all thing, hopes all things, endures all things.
 Love never ends.

 1-1-26 Love is not concerned with the past and does not create a fantasy about the future.
 It is not anxious or depressed because it is fulfilled by itself.
 It is not entitled to anything.
+It does not obsess.
 It doesn't need anyone or anything.
 It lives in the present, in the moment, with complete joy and peace.
 Love is heaven on earth.

-1-6-26 I removed all dating apps and facebook.
-Detachment from past relationships, fake friends, expectations, and everyone that ignored me about the future of business.
+1-6-26 I deleted my Facebook account.
+A massive step towards detachment from past relationships, pretend friends, expectations, and everyone that brushed me off about what I believe to be the future of business.
 It felt like my peace and freedom multiplied by 10.
 January 6- instead of storming the capital thinking that's going to fix anything, I'm storming my purpose, bringing a website to people to influence spiritual and psychological freedom and a product to people that will influence financial freedom, allowing people to pursue purpose instead of a paycheck.

 1-10-26 A simple reminder that an effective way of silencing the sin/ drama/ shadow is to actively pursue virtue, like kindness, patience and gratitude.